SambusNigeria/Locashare/README.md

 ## Introduction

 Locashare is an Android location sharing application built using Esri's ArcGIS [Runtime SDK](https://developers.arcgis.com/arcgis-runtime/) and [REST API](https://developers.arcgis.com/rest/).
-It tracks the users location and provides an implicit sharing intent to share the location using.
+It tracks the users location and provides an implicit sharing intent to share the location using the Android Content Providers API.

 ## Usage